 5. High Cost of IoT Deployments – 7% – companies are frustrated with the high cost of purchasing IoT components, software development, and system integration compared to the financial return.
 Given IoT is in such an early stage, it’s not surprising that Cost is currently lower on the frustration list.
 But Cost will go to the top of this list over time as IoT components become interoperable and commoditised.

 I think Malaysia also faces similar frustrations although not in a particular order.
 However, I would add the sixth frustration i.e. IOT awareness.
 People might have heard about IOT but mainly in the consumer space – wearables and smart homes applications.
 But since the cost is still expensive, not many are willing to use them except for the few – i.e. the early adopters.
 Wearables and Smart home appliances are very fashionable and trendy.
 It will quickly become obsolete or less trendy when new and better gadgets are introduced.
-Personally, I have invested in many such devices just for the sake of becoming one the early adopters even though I know that after a year, it will be an “old” gadget.
+Personally, I have invested in many such devices just for the sake of becoming one of the early adopters even though I know that after a year, it will be an “old” gadget.
 But then again, there are not many people like me.

 Enterprise IOT applications are still lacking.
-These devices are not as trendy and fashionable like their consumer’s counterparts.
+These devices are not as trendy and fashionable as their consumer counterparts.
 Sensors that are being used in enterprises will last longer – maybe 3-5 years or even more.
 They are more robust and sometimes well-hidden somewhere.
 Thus, there is no need for some fancy design to house the sensors.
 However, these sensors can be more expensive, and when we talk about hundreds or thousands of sensors, the cost of deployment can become very prohibitive.
 To solve this, we need to have a win-win business model for both the IOT vendor and user.